prabhatb2011/dynamics-365-unified-operations-public/articles/financials/localizations/APAC-IND-News-Letter-10-0-05.md

 ## Process Flow :

 1.Click Inventory management > Setup > Posting > Dimension link.

 2.In the Reference field, select the financial dimension to link to the site inventory dimension.

 3.Click Sites to open the Sites form.
-The financial dimension that user selected in the Reference field is displayed on the Financial dimensions Fast Tab, where user can also select a financial dimension value for the dimension.
+The financial dimension that user selected in the Reference field is displayed on the Financial dimensions Fast Tab,where user can also select a financial dimension value for the dimension.

 4.Select a site > On the Financial dimensions Fast Tab, select a financial dimension value.
 The specified financial dimension value is associated with the selected site.

 5.Repeat this step for each site.

-6.Create stock transfer order Inventory management > Outbound Orders>Transfer Order >Stock transfer order 7.On Stock order line Click Financial dimension tab > Line details > Default financial dimension.
+6.Create stock transfer order Inventory management > Outbound Orders>Transfer Order >Stock transfer order

+7.On Stock order line Click Financial dimension tab > Line details > Default financial dimension.

 ## Simplified way to address Reverse charge transaction  as per govt.
 Clarification  – A general guidance